bsobotka/amv_tracker/README.md

 ## TODOs
 A small list of longer-term implementations I would eventually like to include:
-[ ] Data source field?
-E.g. tracking whether a video came from a manual add, mass import, or somewhere else [ ] Create Statistics module for visualizing data contained in database [ ] Allow user to import CSV files
+- [ ] Data source field?
+E.g. tracking whether a video came from a manual add, mass import, or somewhere else
+- [ ] Create Statistics module for visualizing data contained in database
+- [ ] Allow user to import CSV files
   - [ ] Create window to map CSV headers and AMV Tracker fields
   - [ ] Detection of poorly-matched datatypes?

-Thank you for checking this out, and enjoy using AMV Tracker!